Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

     ## (Intercept)        Time         PCV     NewTime
     ##  44.3055901   0.2264019 -29.0617683   0.5827194

-**Two of the paper both pointed out that the parameter of PCV is the slope changes after intervention.
-But the numbers are quite different.**
+The two papers, JLB 2017 and AKD 2002, both highlight that the key parameter of interest is the change in slope after the intervention.
+However, the specific formulations and the resulting numerical estimates for this slope change parameter are quite different between the two papers.

-**I think one of them is wrong, or we should present it after some adjustments like Dr.Qiu did in the Wechat group.
-It may be the reason why we always see a level change even we just used the slope-only model in JLB’s method.**
+This discrepancy in the slope change estimates is puzzling to me.
+One possibility is that one of the formulations may be incorrect or inappropriate.
+Alternatively, as I mentioned, we may need to consider some adjustments to the models, as Dr. Qiu suggested in the WeChat group discussion.

+Another observation I make is that even when using the "slope-only" model as outlined in the JLB 2017 method, I often still see a significant level change parameter (\beta_2).
+This seems counterintuitive to me, as the slope-only model is intended to capture only the change in slope, not the level.

-**I am not going to say JLB’s method is wrong.
-I consider that it is not appropriate for the slope-only model, and we should be cautious when interpreting the level’s parameter.**
+Given these concerns, I am hesitant to outright state that the JLB 2017 method is wrong.
+However, I believe that the JLB 2017 formulation may not be the most appropriate for a pure slope-only model.
+I suggest we should be cautious in interpreting the level change parameter (\beta_2) from this method, as it may not be meaningful or reliable in the context of a slope-only intervention analysis.

-**I am still thinking from the formula perspective.
-Maybe my point of view is wrong.
-Pls save me.**

-## 5.Slope-only model in two method
+Overall, my perspective is that the differences in the slope change estimates between the two papers, as well as the potential issues with interpreting the level change parameter in the JLB 2017 method, warrant further investigation and careful consideration before drawing conclusions about the intervention effect.

 ---

+### Slope-only model in two method

 ```r
 test3 <- glm(data=testdf,outcome~Time+Time:PCV)